Peabody helps relieve pressure on the NHS through discharge support

 This involves helping them maximise their income, gain key independent living skills and connect with specialist support providers.

 By taking a sensitive, tailored approach, we help individuals who have faced trauma and crisis engage with our support and experience better outcomes.
-Claire, one of our customers, said: “I always found it really difficult to talk to anyone, let alone open up about my past and problems that I’ve been through.
+Claire, one of our residents, said: “I always found it really difficult to talk to anyone, let alone open up about my past and problems that I’ve been through.
 But I’ve found it really easy here, and I think it’s just the way the team are with you.”

 Working together to improve homes and health